 As families tour the extensive battlefields they can walk through the cemetery where Lincoln spoke those very words.
 Reading the monuments the history lesson of Gettysburg becomes so much more vivid than words in a history book.

 For assistance in planning your family’s memorable visit to Gettysburg, check out Trekaroo’s How To Visit Gettysburg with Kids.

-In addition to the historic sites run by the National Parks Service, there are also a couple of museums, the National Constitution Center and the brand new Museum of The American Revolution, that will help provide background information for your family’s visit to historic Philadelphia and instill a greater sense of importance to your time spent in historic Philadelphia.
+In addition to the historic sites run by the National Parks Service, there are also a couple of Pennsylvania attractions, the National Constitution Center and the Museum of The American Revolution.
+These museums provide background information for your family’s visit to historic Philadelphia.

-This historic section of Philadelphia is only a small part of the the city itself.
-It is also home to some of the country’s best museums, from the hands-on science at the Franklin Institute to fun for the little ones at the Please Touch Museum to the famous steps and Rocky Statue at the Philadelphia Museum of Art.
-For a local’s perspective, check out Trekaroo’s Top 10 Things for Families to Do in Philadelphia.
+This historic section of Philadelphia is only a small part of the city itself.
+It is also home to some of the best Pennsylvania attractions and museums, from the hands-on science at the Franklin Institute to the Please Touch Museum.
+For a local’s perspective on top Pennsylvania attractions for kids in Philadelphia, check out the Top 10 Things for Families to Do in Philadelphia.

 Find Things to do with Kids Near You!